hackreduce/storm-hackathon/source/start/index.markdown

     git clone https://github.com/<your github.com account>/storm-hackathon
     cd storm-hackathon
     mvn package
-    ./tools/submit org.hackreduce.storm.gnip.topology.GnipStreamTopology
+    ./tools/submit org.hackreduce.storm.example.ExclamationTopology cluster

 If all of these commands were successful, you should now see your topology running in the [Storm UI](http://cluster-7-master.sl.hackreduce.net:8080).
-It should appear as ```<my-team-name>-GNIP_EDC_Topology```.
+It should appear as ```<my-team-name>-Exclaim```.

 You may now kill this example topology:

-    ./tools/kill <my-team-name>-GNIP_EDC_Topology
+    ./tools/kill <my-team-name>-Exclaim

 Note that if you don't specify a team name (through the ```TEAM_NAME``` environment variable), the helper code will pick one at random for you.
 Set the ```TEAM_NAME``` environment variable to get a constant prefix.